-Over the past two years in Lancaster, I have had wonderful moments with local citizens through numerous initiatives with the Lancaster Chapter of Citizens Climate Lobby.
+Over the past two years in Lancaster, I had wonderful moments with local citizens through the Lancaster Chapter of Citizens Climate Lobby.
 Those activists often put in the most work without asking for anything in return.
-One such climate activist is James Sandoe of Ephrata, Pennsylvania.
-We have worked together on numerous occasions, so I asked him a few questions about his history with community service, what got him started and which engagement projects he is working on currently.
+One climate activist is James Sandoe of Ephrata, Pennsylvania.
+We have worked together on numerous projects, so I asked him a few questions about his history with community service, what got him started and which engagement projects he is working on currently.

 What does the environment mean to you?

-Why do you work with the Citizens’ Climate Lobby?
+Why do you work with Citizens’ Climate Lobby?

 After I went through Climate Reality training in 2013, they wanted us to start chapters.
 I thought that was a bad idea since we had a good number of climate groups already.
-So I went to several different ones, and I liked the CCL approach.
+So I went to several different ones, and I liked the CCL approach best.
 So, I used them as my chapter.
-Climate Reality was fine with that.
+Climate Reality was fine with that!

 What other organizations do you volunteer and work with?

-I am a committee person for Ephrata Democrats and co-founder of Northern End Stands Up—which is now fighting Ephrata Borough for cutting off people’s electricity during a pandemic.
+I am a committee person for Ephrata Democrats and co-founder of Northern End Stands Up—which is now fighting Ephrata Borough for cutting off people’s electricity during the Covid-19 pandemic.
 I am the leader of the Lancaster Veterans Caucus, which is a part of Lancaster Democrats but gives veterans a seat at the table for all decisions of the Executive Board.
-I’m also the PA11 veterans’ captain for the Biden campaign.
-And a member of Common Defense, a National progressive veterans group.
+I’m also the PA11 Veterans’ captain for the Biden campaign.
+Additionally, I am a member of Common Defense, a National progressive Veterans' group.

 What are some GOTV initiatives you are working on this fall?

-Postcards to Swing States, the Environmental Voter Project phone bank, and Vote Forward letter-writing campaign.
+Postcards to Swing States, the Environmental Voter Project, and Vote Forward letter-writing campaign.